 The roles and possibilities of NFTs in the metaverse

-The fashion industry at large has been quick to explore the possibilities of NFTs in the metaverse.
-Back in 2019, The Fabricant made waves by releasing the world’s first digital blockchain , called Iridescence.
+The fashion industry at has been quick to explore the possibilities of NFTs in the metaverse.
+Back in 2019, The Fabricant made waves by releasing the world’s first digital blockchain dress, called Iridescence.
 It sold for $9,500.
 Two years later, in the spring of 2021, the dress was featured in the History of Digital Fashion gallery in Cryptovoxels as the first-ever digital couture NFT.
-Then, in 2022, the Fabricant teamed up with World of Women, the women-led NFT collection, to announce an upcoming collaboration, with more on the horizon.
+Then, in 2022, the Fabricant teamed up with World of Women, the women-led NFT collection, to announce an upcoming collaboration, with more details on the .

 Early this year, Gucci purchased land in the Sandbox metaverse as part of their project Gucci Vault.
 Though the details haven’t yet been revealed, select virtual items by Gucci designers will be available to own and wear.
 Though perhaps unsurprising for a brand recognized as one of the first in the world of high fashion to enter into the NFT space, the development does signal a new era of experimentation.

-If we move our attention back to the art world, Sotheby’s has already entered the metaverse through their gallery in Decentraland, and more institutions, galleries, and museums are likely to follow suit, along with natively digital spaces.
-One of those places is the Museum of the Metaverse, which has spaces in Cryptovoxels and Decentraland, with a location in Sandbox to be announced.
-It’s one of the first multi-metaverse museums on the planet.
+If we our attention back to the art world, Sotheby’s has already entered the metaverse through their gallery in Decentraland, and more institutions, galleries, and museums are likely to follow suit, along with natively digital spaces.
+One of those places is the African Museum of the Metaverse, which has spaces in Cryptovoxels and Decentraland, with a in Sandbox to be announced.
+It’s one of the first -metaverse museums on the planet.

 The future of photography might also be waiting for us in the metaverse.
 The well-known photographer Elise Swopes, for instance, has a museum in Cryptovoxels where she exhibits her collection, which includes works by inspiring photographers such as Aaron Ricketts, Brittany Pierre, Synchrodogs, and more.
 Meanwhile, Stellar Gallery, created by the photographer Victoria West, opened in Cryptovoxels in April.